ranjgith-s/github-pr-analyzer/README.md

 ## Security Considerations

-- PAT is stored client‑side in `localStorage` (key: `token`).
-Anyone with local machine/browser access could read it—use a low‑scope token.
+- The GitHub provider token from Supabase is stored client‑side in `localStorage` (key: `token`) to authenticate GitHub API requests.
+Anyone with local machine/browser access could read it—avoid shared machines and use least‑privileged scopes.
-- All requests are direct browser → GitHub API; no intermediate server retains credentials.
+- All requests are direct browser → GitHub API; no server retains credentials.
-- Logout clears local storage token; always logout on shared machines.
+- Logout clears the local token and also signs out of Supabase.
-- No write operations are performed; the application is read‑only.
+- The application performs read‑only operations.
 - Avoid granting unnecessary scopes (private repo access only if required).

 ## Testing Strategy